yale-cpsc-419-templates/pset-3-template/README.md

 If you *or your partner* are enrolled in CPSC 519, your application must satisfy all of the above requirements and you must implement some of the following features.

 If at least one member of your team is enrolled in CPSC 519, you are required to implement label-editing functionality (the [Required Additional Feature](#required-additional-feature)).
-If both members of your team are enrolled in CPSC 519, you are *also* required to implement at least one of the [Optional Additional Features](#optional-additional-features-implement-at-least-one).
+If both members of your team are enrolled in CPSC 519, you are *also* required to implement at least one of the [Additional Additional Features](#additional-additional-features).

 Even if you and your partner are in 419 and not 519, you are more than welcome to attempt these activities.
 They will not have any bearing on your grade for this assignment, but they will provide valuable experience in adding features to a webpage that may prove useful in developing your final project.
+(And at least one of them is a required feature for Pset 4!)

 ### Required Additional Feature